Things New and Old

 Brother Jay,

 It is interesting that you mentioned Luther.
-Questions about him has been lingering in my mind.
+Questions about him have been lingering in my mind.
 I sometimes wonder whether it was Luther who was responsible for the error associated with 'faith alone.'

 Did Luther believe faith as the instrumental cause for legal justification?
 Or did he believe correctly that faith is the instrumental cause for experiential justification, but those who came later pervert his teaching?
 When Luther was frantically doing all those 'works' in the monastery in order to be justified before God, did he think of legal justification before God or experiential justification before his own conscience?